CenturyLinkCloud/APIDocs/Groups/set-group-defaults.md

 {{{
   "title": "Group Defaults",
-  "date": "02-27-2015",
+  "date": "10-20-2015",
-  "author": "Bryan Friedman",
+  "author": "Johann Tang",
   "attachments": []
 }}}

-Set group defaults.
+Sets the defaults for a group.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It

-Use this API operation when you want to set group defaults.
+Use this API operation when you want to set defaults for a group.

 ## URL